LangChain Chat Message Memory

 Invoking with a Session ID

-Pass a session_id in the config dict.
-The wrapper loads prior messages for that session, prepends them to the chain input, and saves the new exchange automatically:
+We pass a session_id in the config dict.
+The wrapper loads the prior messages for that session, prepends them to the chain input, and saves the new exchange automatically.
+Let's first look directly inside a session's history:

 PYTHON